 Deep fry your donuts

-- In a large cast-iron pan or pot, pour in at least 1 inch of vegetable oil and up to 2 inches.
+- In a large cast-iron pan or pot, pour in at least 1-2 inches of vegetable or coconut oil.
 Heat up to medium heat (roughly 300 to 350 Fahrenheit if you have a deep frying temperature gauge).
 You can also test that your oil is up to temperature by tossing in a small piece of dough scrap.
 If it starts bubbling away immediately, you should be good to go.

 - One at a time, carefully peel off the cut up doughnuts from the parchment paper and gently lower into the oil.
 Be very careful not to burn your self and ideally use something to help you lower it into the oil such as a metal flipper.
 After roughly 30 seconds to 1 minute you can flip the doughnut using a fork or flipper.
 Flip them once they start to get golden brown.
 Be careful not to overcook them.
 You’ll know they are starting to overcook if they start getting to be more of a darker brown colour.

-- When each doughnut is cooked, lift them out and put them on a plate lined with a paper towel to soak up some of the extra grease.
+- When each doughnut is cooked, lift them out and put them on a plate or wire rack lined with a paper towel to soak up some of the extra grease.